WeTransfer/zip_tricks/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

+The project uses Rubocop which can be run using `bundle exec rubocop -c .rubocop.yml`.

 Follow this process if you'd like your work considered for inclusion in the
 project: